IrvayneMatheus/irvabank-back/README.md

 # IrvaBank
 Welcome to IrvaBank!
 This is a SpringBoot project that provides functionalities for controlling transfer operations.
 Below are important details about the configuration and usage of the project.

+## Description

+In the IrvaBank project, strategic decisions have been made to organize and structure the code in a cohesive and efficient manner.
+Here are enhancements to the description of these decisions:

+### Controller Layer:
+Controllers play a vital role in receiving and directing HTTP requests, serving as the primary interface between the client and the application's operations.

+### Centralized Abstract Class:
+Introducing a centralized abstract class consolidates shared functionalities among controllers.
+This approach promotes intelligent code reuse and simplifies future extensions or changes.

+### Pre-implemented Services:
+The use of a centralized abstract class provides controllers with the ability to extend pre-implemented functionalities, ensuring consistency in services and reducing code complexity in each controller.

+### Service Layer:
+The service layer defines an interface that serves as a contract for business operations.
+This abstraction not only guides the implementation of services but also facilitates unit testing and the substitution of implementations when necessary.

+### Validation Layer:
+The introduction of a dedicated validation layer ensures that each business flow undergoes specific checks.
+This not only strengthens data integrity but also establishes a central point for customizable validation logic.

+### Strategy Design Pattern for Fee Calculation:
+Isolating fee calculation logic in a strategy package makes the project more flexible and adaptable to different algorithmic approaches without affecting the overall structure.

+### Repository Layer:
+The repository layer manages data persistence, providing an effective abstraction for the service layer.
+This contributes to efficient decoupling and simplifies the evolution of data access.

+### DTO and Entities Layer:
+The separation of packages for DTOs (Data Transfer Objects) and entities simplifies communication between different layers of the application.
+DTOs efficiently represent transmitted data, while entities reflect persistent objects in the database.

+### Mapper Layer:
+The introduction of a mapper package offers an elegant solution for consistent conversion of values between DTOs and entities.
+This reduces code complexity, enhances maintainability, and avoids unnecessary duplications.

+These architectural decisions reflect the pursuit of a modular, easily maintainable, and scalable structure, adhering to best practices and fundamental principles of development with the Spring Boot framework.

 ## Dependencies
 The project IrvaBank utilizes a set of dependencies and technologies, each serving a specific purpose.
 Here's a description of each: